PyMoDAQ/PyMoDAQ/docs/src/glossary.rst

     XML file containing the number and type of control modules to be used for a given experiment.
 You can create, modify and load a preset from the Dashboard

+  DataSource
+    Enum informing about the source of the data object, for instance raw from a  detector or processed from mathematical functions (from ROI, ...)

+  DataDim
+    Enum for the dimensionality representation of the data object, for instance scalars have a dimensionality *Data0D*, waveforms or vectors have *Data1D* dimensionality, camera's data are *Data2D*, and hyperspectral (or other) are *DataND*

+  DataDistribution
+    Enum for the distribution type of the data object.
+Data can be stored on linear grid (think about an oscilloscope trace having a fixed time interval, or camera having a regular grid of pixels) or stored on non uniform and non linear "positions", for instance data taken at random time intervals.
+Data can therefore have two ditributions:
+    **uniform** or **spread**.

   Plugin
     A plugin is a python package whose name is of the type: *pymodaq_plugins_apluginname* containing functionalities